deodandem/1134/content/docs/Schedule/_index.md

 9/14: Robert Hass: Preface, Chapter 1, 2, from *A Little Book on Form*
 <p class="descript">
-Keep a list of your favorite lines that are mentioned in Hass's book.
+Keep a list of favorite lines mentioned in these chapters, in previous readings, or in poems you have independently found.
+Try to figure out why you like a given line.
+How does it &ldquo;embody the energy of the gesture of its making&rdquo;?
 </p>

 9/16: Whitman, "Song of Myself"; Hass: Ch 3

 <p class="descript">
-Identify some single lines, couplets, triplets in Whitman and talk about how they work.
+What stanza lengths are you finding?
+Is there a logic to these numbers?
+Continue to keep a list of favorite lines.
 </p>

 9/18: A.R.
 Ammons: Corsons Inlet, Hass: Ch 4